Or, Chasing the Light

 The real difficulty only arose when tackling the simplest part - the lamp shade.

-I found that the light of a mini bulb, even at max wattage, hardly penetrated a single wall of 0.4 mm PLA plastic.
-I thus resolved to use a neat technique I saw pioneered in a recent study at the MIT Media Lab, where a printer was calibrated to significantly underextrude, resulting in not so much a hard surface as a fabric.
+I found that the light of a mini-bulb, even at max wattage, hardly penetrated a single wall of 0.4 mm PLA plastic.
+I thus resolved to use a neat technique I saw pioneered in a recent study at the MIT Media Lab, where a printer was calibrated to significantly underextrude, resulting in not so much an opaque surface as a translucent fabric.